-Imagine you’re lying there at night and you can’t sleep because you’ve got these nagging thoughts on your mind.
+Imagine you’re lying there at night, and you can’t sleep because you’ve got these nagging thoughts on your mind.
 You might finally fall asleep, but it’s usually so late that when you wake the next day, you feel drained and exhausted.

-The fact is, simply closing apps only shuts down the process working in the foreground.
+When you exit an app, Android only shuts down the process working in the foreground.
 The real culprits, background processes, are the things that are really to blame for your poor battery life.

 If you see you’re having similar problems and restarting your device isn’t fixing the situation, it might be time to investigate further.